bloominstituteoftechnology/java-AnimalKingdom/README.md

 * implement and use abstract classes in Java
 * implement and use Lambda Expressions in Java

+Hint: implement is for interfaces and extends is for classes.
+If all of your methods can be abstract and you have no fields needed, use an interface.
+If you need some fields at the top level or wish to have all children share a common method, use an abstract class.

 # Introduction

 # Instruction